trailofbits/manticore/README.md

 - **Execution Tracing**: Manticore records an instruction-level trace of execution for each generated input
 - **Programmatic Interface**: Manticore exposes programmatic access to its analysis engine via a Python API

-## Scope

 Manticore supports binaries of the following formats, operating systems, and architectures.
 It has been primarily used on binaries compiled from C and C++.

 - OS/Formats: Linux ELF, Windows Minidump
 - Architectures: x86, x86_64, ARMv7 (partial)